subvertnormality/mosaic/README.md

 ![Algorithm controls](/designs/Images/trig_editor_algorithm_controls.png)

 To see your algorithm's impact, hit the prime button.
 This prepares a new pattern, and new steps are showcased as flashing bright steps on the sequencer.
-While these steps flash, they aren’t set.
-Any step that would be applied over an existing active step will blink dimly.
+While these steps flash, they aren’t painted yet.
+Any step that would be painted over an existing active step will blink dimly.
 By painting the new pattern, you'll deactivate the faintly blinking steps.
-This approach lets you craft intricate sequences grounded in rhythmic fundamentals.
+This approach lets you craft intricate sequences, grounded in rhythmic fundamentals, that don't get too busy.
 You can modify algorithm parameters whilst the pattern is primed.

 If you haven’t painted the new pattern, the prime button continues to blink.
 Pressing it again paints your edits.
 Here’s a tip: Double-pressing the prime button without tweaking the algorithm or its parameters acts as an undo for the last action.